dc-fukuoka/jacobi/README.md

 only CPU[s]: 37.0406
 CPU + GPU[s]: 7.62425

-the following is an example of calculation result,
+the following is an example of calculation result.
 ------------
 m=1024 n=1024
 with GPU: